SixArm/pitch-deck-template/README.md

 * Tip: Are you clear?
 Make your writing short and simple.

+* Tip: Are you complete?
+Explain who, what, where, when, why, and how.

 * Tip: Are you compelling?
 Tell real user stories with real emotion.

 * Tip: Are you comparable?
 Provide context to help people understand.